 To benefit from the customer service potential of your extranet and put it to work effectively, it is important to make sure that the information that you wish to share is accessible across a wide variety of different devices.
 Today, clients expect to be able to access such information via tablets and smartphones as well as via a desktop PC!

-If your extranet portal is unable to support a wide range of different operating systems and devices or fails in the functionality department when moving between different platforms, your customers will soon get fed up and go elsewhere!
+If your customer portal is unable to support a wide range of different operating systems and devices or fails in the functionality department when moving between different platforms, your customers will soon get fed up and go elsewhere!

 As well as enhancing your remote or automated customer service systems via your extranet, for certain types of organisations and business settings, providing your customer-facing staff with access to the extranet whilst dealing with customers can also help to improve the service that they can offer, and potentially boost sales.